 where is the compliance of the elastic clamped parts (flanges, washers, etc) and is the compliance of the gasket.

 However, in general, the load-displacement characteristics of gaskets are non-linear (as shown in Figure 7-14) and the compliance of the gasket is much greater than that of the other clamped parts.
 Therefore, deformation of the gasket often dominates the elastic behaviour of the joint.
 Not only does vary with the applied load, but in addition the gasket behaviour is often partially plastic (see Figure 7-15), leading to a hysteresis effect.
-If the load is dynamic, the hysteresis can disappear over a period of time, and therefore gasket joints should be analysed differently depending on whether they are intended for static or dynamic service.
+If the load is dynamic, the hysteresis can disappear over a period of time, and therefore it is important to analyse gasket joints differently depending on whether they are intended for static or dynamic service.